roadwarriorslive/Pipulate/README.rst

     gs.populate(tab, cl, df)                # pushes range to GSheet

 That's it.
-That's Pipulate— just the rectangle pull/push stuff (nothing in-between).
-So `Go install Anaconda 3.6 <https://www.anaconda.com/download/>`_ if you haven't already and get started on your new career as Datamaster.
+That's Pipulate— just the rectangular data-range pull & push stuff (nothing in-between).
+So `go get Anaconda 3.6 <https://www.anaconda.com/download/>`_ and start helping me reposition SEO somewhere between Scientists and intuitive feelers— Datamaster!
 Track your SEO rankings, Social Media views and counts, whatever!
 Start in the shallow end with Jupyter Notebook and "graduate" your work to generic scheduled Linux jobs that you can run almost anywhere.
 If you're a successful YouTuber worried about the gravy-train running dry, diversify your skills with something you'll probably love and can definitely self-learn.
 This is your chance to jump with me onto the following surprisingly fun bandwagons:

 - **Python** - programming for humans
 - **Jupyter Notebook** - programming for even more humans